tilley-kyle/kyle-portfolio/README.md

 > - Who am I?
 > - What do I do?
 > - Picture
+> - links on the side to different parts of the page
 - My Code page
 > - Highlighted projects
 > - Link to github